dag10/dotfiles/README.md

   ```
 4. Run the `bootstrap.sh` script
     1. Alternatively, only run the `setup.sh` scripts in specific subfolders if you don't need everything
-5. Point the iTerm preference sync to the right folder

 ## Customisation
 I strongly encourage you to play around with the configurations, and add or remove features.